Course Outline

 Goal:

-The aim of the report is to investigate a specific topic relating to drug use in the community or the management of overdose, poisoning or envenomation.
-The report should inform the audience of contemporary evidence-based practice in the required area of investigation.
+The aim of this task is to investigate a specific topic relating to drug use in the community or the management of overdose, exposure or envenomation.
+The task should inform the audience of contemporary evidence-based practice in the required area of investigation.

 Format: